-What you See What it Means The Low Glucose Alarm notifies you if your A Low Glucose Alarm glucose drops below the level you set.
+What it Means What you See The Low Glucose Alarm notifies you if your A Low Glucose Alarm glucose drops below the level you set.
 Touch Dismiss Alarm or press the Home Button to dismiss the alarm.
 You will only receive one Dismiss Alarm alarm per low glucose episode.
 The High Glucose Alarm notifies you if your A High Glucose Alarm glucose rises above the level you set.
 252₹ Touch Dismiss Alarm or press the Home Button to dismiss the alarm.
 You will only receive one Dismiss Alarm alarm per high glucose episode.